Wouter-IT/map-tutorials/README.md

 ![screenshot of the about section](assets/images/readme/about-section.jpg)

 ### Sign-up form (Home-page)
-- A sign-up form let's the visitor register for a maillist that will provide updates on what it happening with the FakeFairytale Brand.
+- A sign-up form lets the visitor register for a mail list that will provide updates on what is happening with the FakeFairytale Brand.
 It is designed for those who are hooked by the content so far and would like to learn more over the coming period.
-- Currently there is no actually mail-list, nor is the form hooked up to any sort of registration system.
+- Currently, there is no actual mail list, nor is the form hooked up to any sort of registration system.

 ![screenshot of sign-up form](assets/images/readme/sign-up-form.jpg)

 ### Footer (All-pages)
-- The site footer is always located at the bottom of the page and contains both the social media links & an e-mail adres visitors can contact.
+- The site footer is always located at the bottom of the page and contains both the social media links & an e-mail address visitors can contact.
-- The Social Media links are enhanced with icons and open in separate tabs wen clicked.
-They're there for those who do not wish to sign up to a newsletter or are looking to do so through a different medium.
+- The Social Media links are enhanced with icons and open in separate tabs when clicked.
+They're there for those who do not wish to sign up for a newsletter or are looking to do so through a different medium.
 - Email is added to allow people to contact FakeFairytale directly.

 ![screenshot of website footer](assets/images/readme/footer.jpg)

 ### Confirmation message (Confirm-page)
-- The confirmation page provide a message to let the visitor know their action of filling in the form was successful.
+- The confirmation page provides a message to let the visitor know their action of filling in the form has been successful.
 It also helps them understand they can now navigate to another page if so desired.

 ![screenshot of confirmation message](assets/images/readme/confirmation.jpg)

 ### Tutorial
-- An easy to follow step by step guide to downlaoding DD.
+- An easy-to-follow step-by-step guide to downloading DD.
 Fully responsive to align below each other when viewing on smaller devices.
-- Designed to help the visitor find their way through the instillation process of DD, which can be a bit confusing at times.
+- Designed to help the visitor find their way through the installation process of DD, which can be a bit confusing at times.
-- Final step in the process helps guide visitor to the video below.
+- The final step in the process helps guide the visitor to the video below.

 ![screenshot of dungeondraft installation guide](assets/images/readme/tutorial.JPG)

 ### Tutorial Video
-- Underneath the DD installation Tutorial there is a special video geared towards beginners in the DD software environemt.
+- Underneath the DD installation Tutorial there is a special video gaimed at beginners in the DD software environment.
-- The video allows the visitor to immediatly start their learnig journey without having to switch sites.
+- The video allows the visitor to immediately start their learnig journey without having to switch websites.

 ![screenshot of the get started video](assets/images/readme/get-started.jpg)

 ### Maps
-- On this page the visitor finds an overview of maps avaiable for download.
+- On this page, the visitor finds an overview of maps available for download.
 - Designed to give an easy birds-eye view of the options available with a clear call to action if they want to download the maps.
 Also provides basic information about the map.
 - Can easily be expanded upon.
 - The download buttons are direct download links that allow for immediate downloading without any more user input.